 The pioneering dimension of leadership

-What we can learn from pioneering leaders
+What can we learn from pioneering leaders?

 Be aggressive about exploring opportunities